Ashutosh-Maharana/sports_crowdfunding/README.md

 **Handling Class Imbalance**

+From the above visulaizations we see that there is high class imbalance in the data, to handle the class imbalance we are using the SMOTE.

 SMOTE (Synthetic Minority Over-sampling Technique) is a technique used to handle class imbalance in machine learning.
 It creates synthetic samples of the minority class by selecting some of the minority class observations and creating new observations that are linear combinations of the original minority observations.

 By using SMOTE, synthetic samples were generated for the minority class ('fear','negative','sad'), resulting in a balanced dataset that can be used to train the sentiment analysis model.